Schema markup is more than recipe steps and rating stars.

 8. Dataset (Beta)

 If your site has large data sets (like a CSV or XML files, for example), there is actually a schema markup for that as well.
 You can tell Google information such as file format, keywords, description, creator, and more.
 Once implemented, Google may call out this information in a rich result right in the search results.
-This feature is in pilot so not a lot of rich results of this type currently but it seems Google is looking to roll this out more widely in the near future.
+This feature is in pilot so not a lot of rich results of this type currently but it seems Google is looking to roll this out more widely soon.

 Google dataset structured data documentation